joelsolo99/Solo-Studios/_pages/packages/wedding-packages.md

 <div class="wrapper">
   <h1>Wedding Packages</h1>

   <p>If you're planning a wedding in the South West, Solo Studios offers live saxophone music and DJ services that feel personal, professional, and completely tailored to your day.
-Whether it's a relaxed ceremony in Devon, a lively evening party in Cornwall, or a full wedding celebration in Plymouth, our sax and DJ packages are designed to create the perfect vibe — and memories that last.</p>
+Whether it's a relaxed ceremony in Devon, a lively evening party in Cornwall, or a full wedding celebration in Plymouth, our sax and DJ packages are designed to create the perfect vibe, and memories that last.</p>

   <section class="why-dj-sax fade-in-section left-offset">
     <div class="dj-image-wrapper">
       <img src="{{ '/assets/img/wedding_packages/1.webp' | relative_url }}" alt="Sax + Backings Only – 2x45min" class="dj-image">
     </div>
     <div class="dj-overlay">
-      <h2>Sax + Backings Only (Short Set)</h2>
+      <h2>Sax + Backings Only</h2>
       <p><strong>Set:</strong> 2 × 45 mins<br>
          <strong>Total Duration:</strong> 2 hours<br>
          <strong>Price:</strong> From £500</p>